Blue chip (sports)

-Blue chips are athletes, particularly high school players, targeted for drafting or signing by teams at the college level.
+Blue chip is a term used in the United States to describe athletes, particularly high school players, targeted for drafting or signing by teams at the college level.
+In college football, the term is considered synonymous with four-star and five-star recruits, while in college basketball, the term may also refer exclusively to five-stars.
 Collegiate players being scouted by professional franchises may also be referred to as blue chips.

 Blue chip players are those who have proven themselves to be among the best at their positions in their respective sports and are more sought after and wanted than other players.
 They are typically perceived as "can't miss" prospects who are desired by most organizations.
 Blue chip athletes are likely to have an immediate impact on teams that acquire them and have proven skills rather than speculative or untapped potential.
 Many top recruits eventually go on to be successful at the professional level, especially in basketball and baseball.

+Blue-chip ratio in college football

+In college football, "Blue-Chip Ratio" (BCR) is the ratio of blue chips to non-blue chips a team signs over the previous four recruiting classes.
+Put more simply, it is the percentage of four-star and five-star players on a team.
+The concept was invented in 2013 by recruiting analyst Bud Elliott, who also posits that teams need to have a Blue-Chip Ratio of at least 50% to be able to win a national championship.
+Since 2011, every national champion has had a BCR of 50% or higher.

+Blue-Chip Ratio is a widely recognized metric in the sport; it has been referenced by all major broadcast networks and is closely monitored by head coaches and administrators.
+It has also been covered and referenced by many other sports journalists.

+Busting the blue-chip ratio

+Elliott has acknowledged: "I don't actually think that the Blue-Chip Ratio will hold forever.
+Standards are made to be broken."
+He posits that a team with 45-49% BCR, a transcendent QB, and great injury luck could eventually win a national championship.
+He has cited 2014 Oregon, 2015 Clemson, 2021 Cincinnati, 2022 TCU, and 2023 Florida State as examples of teams that came close to winning the national championship despite having a BCR less than 50%.